 We “work” because what we do translates into income (money) to feed, clothe, and house ourselves and our families.

 We acquire money by working for an employer, or we may be self-employed.

 Food, clothing, and shelter are all humans’ basic needs, and we need the means to acquire them.

-However, the goal of this article is how do you define (and find) meaningful work or a job where you find purpose to meet your needs.
+However, the goal of this article is how to define (and find) meaningful work or a job where you find a purpose to meet your needs.